Published 13:06 IST, June 20th 2020

 Advertisement

-Thunberg's blunt words to presidents and prime ministers, peppered with scientific facts about need to urgently cut greenhouse gas emissions, have won her praise and awards, but also occasional pushback and even death threats.
+Thunberg's blunt words to presidents and prime ministers, peppered with scientific facts about the need to urgently cut greenhouse gas emissions, have won her praise and awards, but also the occasional pushback and even death threats.

 Advertisement

-Most governments refuse to accept idea that world has only a fixed “carbon budget” left, because it implies that a sudden shift away from fossil fuel will need to happen in just a few years.
+Most governments refuse to accept the idea that the world has only a fixed “carbon budget” left, because it implies that a sudden shift away from fossil fuel will need to happen in just a few years.

 Advertisement